 |Efficiency:||1.6 gallons per flush (GPF)|

 There’s nothing worse than a toilet that doesn’t flush every single time.
-That’s why this one gets our pick for the best overall toilet.
-It may not be the most efficient model at 1.6 GPF, but with pressure assistance between 25–85 pressure per square inch (PSI), this toilet is pretty much guaranteed to flush every time.
+That’s why the American Standard Pressure-Assisted Toilet gets our pick for the best overall toilet.
+It may not be the most efficient model at 1.6 GPF, but with pressure assistance between 25–85 pressure per square inch (PSI), this toilet is guaranteed to flush every time.

-Whether you’re looking for a solid commercial option or an ultra-reliable toilet for your home, this is a great option.
-And when stacked up against many of the higher-end toilets on the market, this American Standard toilet comes out at a reasonable price.
+Whether you’re looking for a solid commercial option or an ultra-reliable toilet for your home, the American Standard is a great option.
+And when stacked up against many of the higher-end toilets on the market, the American Standard toilet comes out at a reasonable price.

 2. Toto 2-Piece Round Toilet – Best Value